exercism/go/exercises/concept/the-farm/.docs/instructions.md

 ## 4. Return a `SillyNephewError` for a negative number of cows

-Help your nephew by returning a `SillyNephewError` if there are a negative number of cows.
+Help your nephew by returning a `SillyNephewError` if the number of cows is negative.

 ```go
 // twentyFodderNoError says there are 20.0 fodder